Skip to content

 What the research says about melatonin and skin

 Melatonin is best known as the hormone that signals night to your body, but it's also a potent antioxidant.
-In skin research it's typically framed as protective: it helps manage the oxidative stress and inflammation that make breakouts worse, which is why it occasionally shows up as an ingredient in topical formulas rather than as a cause of acne.
+Reviews of its role in skin describe it sitting at the intersection of the skin's antioxidant defenses and its own circadian clock, helping manage the oxidative stress that disrupted rhythms can otherwise worsen (Ndiaye et al., 2013, Antioxid Redox Signal; DOI).
+Other reviews describe melatonin scavenging free radicals and supporting DNA repair and wound healing in skin, the opposite of a mechanism that would trigger breakouts, which is why it occasionally shows up as an ingredient in topical formulas rather than as a cause of acne (Kleszczyński et al., 2011, Dermatoendocrinol; DOI).
 There is no clinical evidence that taking melatonin for sleep produces acne.

 The real connection between melatonin and your skin runs through your body clock.
 Poor sleep and circadian disruption are linked to more acne, not less.
 According to research in shift workers, variations in circadian-clock genes were associated with higher acne risk, especially in people working rotating night shifts (Chi et al., 2025, PLOS One; DOI).
 In other words, the disrupted sleep that sends people looking for melatonin is itself part of the acne picture.